pingone-davinci/pingone-avp-lambda-authorizer/README.md

 ![Amazon Verified Permissions](images/Product-Page-Diagram_AVP.png)

-### Amazon API Gateway and Lambda Authorizers
+### Amazon API Gateway and Lambda authorizers
 Amazon API Gateway is a fully managed AWS service that simplifies the process of creating and managing REST APIs at any scale.
-An organization using PingOne as their Identity Provider (IdP) can use AWS Lambda Authorizers to implement a standard token-based authorization scheme for REST APIs that are deployed using the Amazon API Gateway.
+An organization using PingOne as their Identity Provider (IdP) can use AWS Lambda authorizers to implement a standard token-based authorization scheme for REST APIs that are deployed using the Amazon API Gateway.

-Lambda Authorizers are a good choice for organizations that use third-party identity providers directly (without federation) to control access to resources in API Gateway, or organizations requiring authorization logic beyond the capabilities offered by “native” authorization mechanisms.
+Lambda authorizers are a good choice for organizations that use third-party identity providers directly (such as PingOne) to control access to resources in API Gateway, or organizations requiring authorization logic beyond the capabilities offered by “native” authorization mechanisms.

 ### PingOne as an Identity Provider for Amazon Verified Permissions
-PingOne, operating as the Identity Provider (IdP), issues cryptographically signed tokens to users containing information about the user identity and their permissions.
-In order to use these non-AWS tokens to control access to resources within Amazon API Gateway, you will need to define custom authorization code using a Lambda function to “map” token characteristics to Amazon API Gateway resources and permissions.
-The PingOne Lambda Authorizer function is available here: [https://github.com/pingone-davinci/pingone-avp-lambda-authorizer]
+Use Verified Permissions, along with PingOne, for a policy-based authorization system that gives developers a consistent way to define and manage fine-grained authorization across applications, simplifies changing permission rules without a need to change code, and improves visibility to permissions by moving them out of the code.

+You can define your policy model, create and store policies in a central location, and evaluate access requests in milliseconds.
+As a policy engine, Verified Permissions can help your application verify user action in real time, as required for Zero Trust.

 The diagram below illustrates the process flow of a user authenticating with PingOne:

 ![PingOne Integration with Amazon Verified Permissions](images/pingone-avp-lambda-authorizer.png)

-### PingOne Lambda Authorizer
+### PingOne Lambda authorizer
-The PingOne Lambda Authorizer performs the following functions:
+The PingOne Lambda authorizer performs the following functions:
   * The authorization token is pulled from the request headers and subjected to a verification process
   * User information is pulled from the token after the verification process
   * The user information along with more information from the request is used to construct an authorization query
   * The created query is sent to the Amazon Verified Permissions authorization service
   * Depending on the response, the method builds either an allow or a deny IAM policy and returns it as output

 ## Requirements
   * PingOne Tenant
   * Amazon API Gateway
   * Amazon Verified Permissions
   * AWS Lambda Function

 ## Before you begin